nodejs/node/doc/api/n-api.md

 } napi_extended_error_info;
 ```

-- error_message: UTF8-encoded string containing a VM-neutral description of
+- `error_message`: UTF8-encoded string containing a VM-neutral description of
   the error.
-- engine_reserved: Reserved for VM-specific error details.
+- `engine_reserved`: Reserved for VM-specific error details.
 This is currently
   not implemented for any VM.
-- engine_error_code: VM-specific error code.
+- `engine_error_code`: VM-specific error code.
 This is currently
   not implemented for any VM.
-- error_code: The N-API status code that originated with the last error.
+- `error_code`: The N-API status code that originated with the last error.

 See the [Error Handling][] section for additional information.